-To major in a Business Administration concentration, complete at LEAST 15 hours in that concentration - subject area.
-Choose from Accounting, Management and Supervision, Sales and Marketing, Professional Development, Health Services Management and Supervision, or Small Business Management.
+To major in a Business Administration concentration, complete at LEAST 15 hours in that concentration-subject area.
+Choose from Accounting, Management and Supervision, Sales and Marketing, and Professional Development.

 Business Administration Degrees Without Major Concentrations

 Complete the courses listed under General and Business Administration course requirements and also complete at LEAST 15 credit hours mixed from the concentrations to meet your own career interests.